score-json/json/TSF/trustable/no-json-faults/NJF-14.4.md

     Erikhu1: 1.0
 ---

-The service does not accept UTF-16 and UTF-32 byte order marks instead of the UTF-8 byte order mark.
+The service provided by nlohmann/json does not accept UTF-16 and UTF-32 byte order marks instead of the UTF-8 byte order mark.

-sab